IT3038C/IT3038C.github.io/docs/week-9.md

 Let's do some web scraping – a tool that can be used for both good and evil.
 Please choose good and be careful, too many scraping attempts can get you blocked or bring a web server to its knees.

-First, let's create a VENV for our scraping environment.
+First, let's create a vENV for our scraping environment.
 If you didn't already, to do this, run the following commands.
 This is linux using my users home directory.

 ### Linux